Nules84/CI_PP2_ArtiQuiz/TESTING.md

 ### **FOOTER** <a name="foot-test"></a>

-* The Quizzical footer is located at the very bottom of all HTML pages within the Quizzical website.
+* The ArchiQuiz footer is located at the very bottom of all HTML pages within the ArchiQuiz website.
 Each footer is identical.
 Each footer contains text and a link to the web developers LinkedIn profile page.
 When this link is clicked, a new tab opens and I am directed to the profile page without a problem.
 There is also a hover effect much like the box-shadow effect found elsewhere on this site.
 When a user hovers their mouse over the developer's name, the text highlights and the mouse cursor transforms into a pointer.
 This works well for every HTML page.